How Do You Dub? You Fight for Dub. You Plug Dub In.

 How Do You Dub?
 You Fight for Dub.
-You Plug Dub In. is the second EP by American dub reggae band De Facto.
+You Plug Dub In. is the third EP by American dub reggae band De Facto.
 It was released on Restart Records, a record label founded by Jim Ward, Paul Hinojos and Silas Carter, soon after Megaton Shotblast.
 How Do You Dub? is a repackaged version of the band's eponymous debut release which came out in 1999 as a very limited vinyl pressing.
 It features a different track order as well as replaces "Drop" with a new track "Nux Vomica/Coaxialreturn" (the only one to feature contributions from keyboardist Ikey Owens).